petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/initial-setup-overview.md

 ## Access the Liferay Cloud Console

-Returning users can [log in to the Liferay Cloud Console](https://console.liferay.cloud/login) using their existing accounts.
+Returning users can [log into the Liferay Cloud Console](https://console.liferay.cloud/login) using their existing accounts.
 New users must [create an account](https://console.liferay.cloud/signup?undefined) using the email account associated with the Liferay Cloud subscription.

 After logging in, users are directed to the Liferay Cloud Console [home page](https://console.liferay.cloud/projects).